zyrolasting/denxi/README.md

 collections (The command `zcpkg` is short for "Zero-Collection Package").
 Removing collections from the equation severs the relationship between an arbitrary group of files and a Racket installation.
-No `raco setup`, no collection paths.
+Meaning, you cannot directly target these files using `raco setup` or collection paths.
 For that reason, `zcpkg` concerns itself with (re)producing files as a **Project/Application Dependency Manager**, or PDM.
 System- dependencies matter too, but that is out of scope for this section.
 All you need to know up front is that `zcpkg` handles cases to compliment `raco pkg`.

 [boyer]: https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527